Email FacebookTwitterMenu burgerClose thin

 1. Marital Trusts (“A” Trust)

 A marital trust (or “A” trust) can be established by one spouse for the benefit of the other.
-When the first spouse passes away, assets in the trust, along with any income the assets generate, are passed on to the surviving spouse.
+When the first spouse passes away, assets in the trust, along with any income the assets generate, pass to the surviving spouse.
 A marital trust would allow the surviving spouse to avoid paying estate taxes on those assets during their lifetime.
 The surviving spouse’s heirs, however, would be responsible for paying estate taxes on any remaining trust assets that eventually go to them.

 2. Bypass Trusts (“B” or Credit Shelter Trusts)